"It Is Time for Change and We Need to Hold Men Accountable"

 For women, fulfillment comes in a lot of different forms - finishing a major project or closing a major deal, or becoming a VP, or getting a promotion.
 But more than that, for women, it’s the day-to-day work, how you influence your team and other elements.
 The company should facilitate that fulfillment and be observant about the nuances that can really make the role more comprehensive and wholesome.

-Many people have written that people ar not fulfilled by the amount of money they earn, but by the work that they perform.
+Many people have written that people are not fulfilled by the amount of money they earn, but by the work that they perform.

 Q. What is not out there in the conversation that should be out there?